vaidis/react-drupal-starter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## :doughnut:: What it does
+## :doughnut: What it does
-1. Front page - List of articles links with:
+1. Front page - List of article links with:
     - Fields: Title, Image, Tags
     - Pager
     - Tag filter